Septh/rollup-plugins/plugins/fast-typescript/README.md

 # rollup-plugin-fast-typescript
-A plugin that uses esbuild, swc or sucrase (you decide!) for blazing fast TypeScript transpilation, leaving the tree-shaking and bundling tasks to Rollup (see [why](#considerations)).
+A plugin that uses esbuild, swc or Sucrase (you decide!) for blazing fast TypeScript transpilation, leaving the tree-shaking and bundling tasks to Rollup.

->⚠ Important notice
->- This plugin requires rollup version 4.0.0 or higher.
+>- This plugin requires Rollup version 4.0.0 or higher.
 >- This package is ESM-only and can only be used from an ESM configuration file (`rollup.config.mjs` or `rollup.config.js` with `type="module"` in `package.json`.
 See [Rollup docs](https://rollupjs.org/guide/en/#configuration-files) for more detail).

 ## Features